Women's suffrage in the United Kingdom: Women in prominent roles

 Helena Brownsword Dowson (1866-1964) Leading Suffragist, City Councillor and Magistrate.
 Lived in Nottingham and was Secretary of the Suffrage Society (1911, Census).
-Her Mother was Alice Dowson and her aunt was Hilda Dowson, together the women were active in Nottingham Women’s Suffrage.
-Helena Brownsword Dowson and Jessie Craigen began the campaign for a grand demonstration in the Albert Hall, Nottingham (1880) with a meeting at the Morley club and the previous day Helena was a speaker at the Newark town hall and also on the 22nd., November, 1880 she was a speaker at a drawing room meeting of Mr and Mrs George Cowne.
+Her Mother in law was Alice Dowson and her aunt (by marriage was Hilda Dowson, together these women were active in Nottingham Women’s Suffrage; Alice Dowson had attended a very early Nottingham suffrage meeting in 1872.
+Helena Brownsword Dowson and Jessie Craigen began the campaign for a grand demonstration in the Albert Hall, Nottingham (1880) with a meeting at the Morley club and the previous day Helena was a speaker at the Newark town hall and also on the 22nd., November 1880 she was a speaker at a drawing room meeting of Mr and Mrs George Cowne.
+There is a plaque to honour the work of HBD as a suffragist and magistrate - mounted on the walls of the Magistrates Court, Nottingham, alongside another that honours her and other women.

 Male suffragists

 Males were also present in the suffrage movement, including in Parliament and militant groups.